alijy/Minesweeper/README.md

 1. The goal of the game is to find all mines on the board.

-2. You reveal mines by clicking the board fields.
+2. You reveal mines by clicking the board cells.

-3. If you reveal a field with mine you lose the game.
+3. If you reveal a cell with a mine you lose the game.
-4. If you reveal field without a mine it will show exact number of mines surrounding that field.
+4. If you reveal a cell without a mine it will show exact number of mines surrounding that cell.
-5. If you reveal field without number it means that there are no mines in its surroundings.
+5. If you reveal a cell without a number it means that there are no mines in its surroundings.
 In that case board will reveal all connected empty fields with its surroundings.
-6. You can flag field by right-clicking it.
+6. You can flag a cell by right-clicking it.
-7. If you click on a revealed field and you already flagged all mines around that field, board will reveal rest of the hidden fields.
-Of course, if you misplaced flags you will reveal a field with a mine and lose the game.
+7. If you double-click on a revealed cell and you already flagged all mines around that cell, the board will reveal the rest of the hidden (unflagged) cells.
+Of course, if you misplaced flags you will reveal a cell with a mine and lose the game.

+### Challenges:

+1. Javascript doesn't have a right-click event listener!!

+	**Solution:** Use the *.mouseup()* event listener instead.

+2. I used a *.gif* file on all mine locations to animate the explosion of mines.
+But, uploading and playing several versions of the same file several times without refreshing the page is not feasible.

+	**Solution:** Create a unique url for every *.gif* image that needs to be displayed by following the link with ```?random=```followed by a random number from a very large pool of random numbers.
+This way each url is unique while pointing to the same image.

 <!--## TODO